junekihong/GenomicsProject/doc/proto_design.md

     ID Query Request ID
     Problem ID
+    Boolean - Whethter to return the entire solution, or just the maximum value

-Query by inital conditions:
+Query by initial conditions:

-    ?Cond?
-Query Request ID
+    Conditions Query Request ID
     Problem Description
-    Boolean - Whether to return the solution to partial matches **TODO** This needs a name
+    Boolean - Whether to return the solution to partial matches

 Query Response: